 Dinner: Back in the town where you had lunch on Monday.
 Dinner reservations at Restaurant #8: Order a Manhattan with a cherry.
 You loved them at this place before and it's half-price martinis (which this drink qualifies as).
 Split the Trio of Artisan Cheese, the Indiana Tomato Salad, the filet mignon which comes with fancy mac-n-cheese and an herb salad.
 Sop up the extra salad dressing using the freshly-baked bread.
 Order a second Manhattan, this time with two cherries.
 Split the Strawberry Jubliee for dessert.
 Make reservations for the same restaurant the following night.

-Breakfast at the b-and-b: fresh fruit, scrambled eggs, bacon, and mini cinnamon rolls.
+Saturday: Breakfast at the b-and-b: fresh fruit, scrambled eggs, bacon, and mini cinnamon rolls.
 Coffee.
 Talk with the couple getting married later in the day. mid-morning A&W root beer.
 Lunch at one of two Tibetan restaurants in town - Restaurant #9: Split the samosas.
 He gets mo-mo; you get cho-cho.
 Share the plates.
 Decide you're too full for crepes at the place you were looking for in the first place.

 Snack: buy some tacky college-town t-shirts and two dark chocolate truffles.
 Open two beers back in your room but only drink 1.5 of them between the two of you.